aigouzz/vueOptimise/README.md

 ## some notes about vuejs

-- practice about vue and tell how to build a vue project
+- Practice about vue and tell how to build a vue project
+- Vue.js analysis and vuex imitation
+- Show how vue router works